gparedes10/2022VitalSigns/README.md

 df.head(2)
 ```

-Save the ACS data (Use this ONLY if you are working in Google Colab.
+Save the ACS data (Use this method ONLY if you are working in Google Colab.
 Otherwise, you can save the data however you prefer)
 ```
 from google.colab import files df.to_csv('YourFileName.csv')